 - Doesn’t come with an FTZ mount adapter; you need to buy it separately

-5. Sony α7R IV Full-frame Mirrorless Interchangeable Lens Camera
+5. Sony Î±7R IV Full-frame Mirrorless Interchangeable Lens Camera

 You’re going to catch the northern lights in your frames- and to get a proper click, you might want to go for a premium camera.
 One that’s expensive but worth every penny.
-This model from Sony can be your elegant pick.
+This model from Sony can be your elegant pick as it’s the best camera for aurora photography.
 It has an impressive 61 MP back-illuminated CMOS image sensor with excellent image processing ability.

 The camera has a shooting speed of up to 10 FPS and a full AE/AF tracking system.
 What we really liked about it is the vibration-free shutter, so the images will have the maximum resolution.
 Its 5-axis image stabilization goes well with the high-resolution 61MP sensor.
-The area-specific noise reduction feature also caught our eye as sometimes you need full tranquility to take a proper photo.
+The area-specific noise reduction feature also caught our eye as sometimes you need full tranquility to take a proper photo during the night.

 Be it the northern lights or any other wide sceneries of the world- this premium and the easy-to-hold camera can work well everywhere.